geekhmer/geekhmer.github.io/source/_posts/2014-08-07-test-models-with-rspec-in-ruby-on-rails.markdown

 {% endcodeblock %}

 <p>
-  Next, we define default factorygirl object for each models in spec/factories/:
+  Next, we define default factorygirl object for each Models in spec/factories/:
 </p>

 {% codeblock posts.rb lang:ruby %}